Instagram's Favorite Book Is Going To Be Your Fave TV Show. Inside Mexican Gothic's Biggest Secrets

 Mexican Gothic also lends itself to countless questions, particularly now that the novel is about to be adapted into a hotly-awaited Hulu series (developed by the Hollywood power couple of Riverdale dad Mark Consuelos and Live With Kelly and Ryan host Kelly Ripa, no less).
 The show has yet to head into production, but in the meantime, Moreno-Garcia provided the backstory behind the phenomenon to Refinery29 — and teased its televised future.

-Moreno-Garcia’s own story began in Mexico’s Baja California, where the writer “lived in a house that was very damp,” she said.
+Moreno-Garcia’s own story began in Mexico City, where the writer “lived in a house that was very damp,” she said.
 “People think that all of Mexico is very warm and hot, but that's a lie,” Moreno-Garcia, who has been writing professionally since 2006, continued, detailing the origins of Mexican Gothic’s mushroom-heavy mystery.
-She admits that 1963 Japanese horror movie Matango and her work editing a short story called A Boy from the Night, which both feature mushroom plots, also influenced Mexican Gothic.
+She admits that 1963 Japanese horror movie Matango and reading a short story called A Voice in the Night, which both feature mushroom plots, also influenced Mexican Gothic.
 But that’s only part of the author’s backstory.

 “There was some really old wallpaper that my grandmother had put in [our house] and had never been changed.
 It was yellow, if I'm not mistaken; it was really ugly looking.
 It was so damp there,” Moreno-Garcia continued.
 Readers who plow through Mexican Gothic know this sense memory is starting to sound a lot like Noemí’s experiences in her bedroom at High Place, the book’s central manor.
 “If you peeled [the wallpaper] off, you saw that beneath, the wall was all black with rot — with mushrooms growing on that,” Moreno-Garcia said. ”Eventually they fixed that up, but it took several years.
 I was living in this damp mushroom house for a long time … Everything kind of spoils really fast.”

-Note: Correction: An earlier version of this story misidentified the short story A Voice in the Night.
-Moreno-Garcia read A Voice in the Night, she did not edit A Boy from the Night.